EndsOfTheEarth/QueryLite/Documentation.md

 The generic TYPE can be any type but it is suggested that an empty interface is used for each table.

-For example we can change the shipper 'Id' column from an int to an InKey<>
+For example we can change the shipper 'Id' column from an int to an IntKey<>

 ```C#
 public interface IShipper {}